 database

-data class in your app’s presentation logic.
-Instead, I usually define additional set of data structures for the general use in the app.
-This, of course, requires more effort and can lead to some confusion.
+class when working with the database, but avoid using it for building the UI, for example.
+Instead, you should define additional set of data structures for the general use in the app.
+This, of course, requires more effort and can lead to some duplication.

 Conclusion